The University of British Columbia

 In a comment published in Nature Ecology & Evolution, authors outline four essential elements for conducting ecological research with and for Indigenous Peoples and Lands in a good way.
 In this Q&A, they discuss these elements and their importance for all scientific research.

-Posted in 2024, IOFNews, News Release | Tagged with Aboriginal fisheries, Andrea Reid, Centre for Indigenous Fisheries, CIF, Indigenous fisheries, Indigenous Knowledge, Ocean ecology, Research
+Posted in 2024, IOFNews, News Release | Tagged with Aboriginal fisheries, Andrea Reid, Centre for Indigenous Fisheries, CIF, Indigenous fisheries, Indigenous Knowledge, ocean ecology, Research

 Toxic chemicals found in oil spills and wildfire smoke detected in killer whales